 - Time Management

-Succeeding academically doesn’t just mean getting a passing grade on a test or an exam.
+Getting a good grade on a project or exam is one thing, but there’s much more to success than numbers alone.
 That’s why our study skills tutors in the San Antonio region focus on the larger picture.
-We've designed our program to ensure your son or daughter is fully prepared for the growing workloads and expectations ahead.
-This includes diving into proven goal-setting strategies and study techniques that can be applied in a variety of situations.
+Our program is devised to ensure your child is well prepared and properly equipped for the mounting workloads and expectations ahead.
+That includes teaching proven goal-setting strategies and study tips that can be used time and again.
+In addition to these life-long skills, we also continually reinforce positive attitudes, building your teen's confidence at a crucial point in his or her journey to adulthood.

 - How to use active listening.